Last update: 21/06/2020 10:35

 It is not that I think that refocusing on the real benefits of the customer is wrong, that would be folly, nor that new ways of working is not profitable (or essential) for all dudes.
 It is more that I think that the Digital Transformation has become another one of these meaningless buzzwords that have invaded the world of business and that Management is completely lost in front of the changes that are needed and that take the world by storm when they keep acting as pure command-and-control structures.

 The Digital Transformation is more about understanding that software is eating the world quickly and, companies, if they want to survive, need to adapt to this reality.
 Accounting Bureaus, in their usual way of working, are no longer needed: software can do most of their work, and better.
 Taxi drivers are under the pressure of models like Uber.
 Automatic mowers replace gardeners.
 Translators are replaced by Automatic Translation Machines.
 Software robots write specialized articles for newspapers without humans noticing the difference.
 Many mortgages are no longer offered by banks: they're offered by IT startups that have found new ways to avert risk.
 Surgeons and doctors are helped by software capable to cross-check limitless data to provide detailed analysis and diagnosis in a much more accurate form than humans.
 Six-wheeled robots deliver groceries from supermarkets.
 Regular Parking ticket machines are outdated and can be replaced by automatic detection and automatic payment systems (and … automatic fine machines).
+Radios air automated messages announcing or de-announcing what will or has been put on air.
+Information flashes and other Breaking News are composed by software based on RSS and then turn to audio files via technologies such as Amazon Polly (we know it because … we've done it !).
 Companies not offering AAA services (Anything, Anytime, Anywhere) are considered dinosaurs doomed to extinction.
-Companies not complementing their services with what their customer basis expects as simply normal are challenged in everything they do and if competitors appear that change the game they quickly disrupt the sector.
-Etc. Etc. This is the true sense of Digital Transformation.
+Companies not complementing their services with what their customer basis expects as simply normal are challenged in everything they do and if competitors appear that change the game they quickly successfully disrupt the sector.
+Etc. Etc. This is the true sense of Digital Transformations.
 For a bank for example, it is essential to understand that it has become an IT Company; it must reinvent itself in the light of the current and moving state of technology, it must understand that it no longer attracts the best engineers, and that if customers had a true open market in banking, they would definitely go somewhere else (to go somewhere else is useless when all places offer the same undifferentiated services).
 What is true for banks is true for many other sectors of the economy, more and more, quicker and quicker.

 Simultaneously, people who are capable to create the software